Conor Niland

 Conor Niland (born 19 September 1981) is an Irish former professional tennis player.
 He was born in Birmingham, England, and grew up in Limerick, Ireland.
-He attended St. Nessan's National School in Mungret, Co.
-Limerick, before moving on to Crescent College Comprehensive in Dooradoyle, Co.
-Limerick.
+He attended St. Nessan's National School in Mungret, Limerick, before moving on to Crescent College Comprehensive in Dooradoyle, Limerick.
 He was the highest ranked Irish tennis player during his career.
 He played for the Ireland Davis Cup team from 2000 to 2012.
 He officially announced his retirement from tennis on 12 April 2012 due to a recurring hip injury.
 In a statement Niland said: "I am today sadly announcing my retirement from professional tennis.
 I have been suffering from labral tears in both hip cartilages and this has resulted in pain and restricted movement for the past nine months."

 Career

 Niland spent most of his career on the Futures and Challenger circuits, although he has played a handful of ATP World Tour tournaments.
-He was the top ranked Irish player.
 As of 6 March 2010, he played in 25 Davis Cup matches for Ireland with a record of 15 wins & 10 losses (12–9 in singles & 3–1 in doubles).
 After 4 previous defeats, he won his first ever Grand Slam qualifying match on 26 August 2009 when defeating Australia's Joseph Sirianni 6–0, 6–4 in the first qualifying round of the US Open, but in the end he failed to qualify for the main draw.

 In January 2010, he lost in the last qualifying round of the Qatar Open in Doha, and in the first major of the year, he defeated Henri Kontinen (6–4,6–4) and Jesse Witten (2–6,6–1,6–4) in the first 2 qualifying rounds for the Australian Open to leave him one game away from the main draw.
 However, he lost to Ricardo Hocevar (6–1,4–6,3–6) in the final qualifying round.
 In Houston, Texas, at the U.S. Men's Clay Court Championships, he qualified for his first ATP main draw but lost in the first round.
 His improvement during the year continued when winning the Israel Open title, Rainer Schüttler among his highest-ranked victim.
 The win pushed him into the top 200 for the first time in his career, lifting him to 165 in the world, and he reclaimed his place as Irish No.1 from Louk Sorensen.
 In November 2010, Niland won another ATP challenger event, this time the ATP Salzburg Indoors in Austria, lifting him to a career high ranking of 129.